fiaschettima/MovieSuggestion-Proj1/README.md

 ## Credits
 Credit goes to project contributors Matt Fiaschetti, Jeffery Zhu, and Damien Armstrong.
-Credit as well our CSS framework Materialize (link), and the two APIs used, The Movie Database API and Youtube API.
+Credit as well our CSS framework <a href="https://materializecss.com/">Materialize</a>, and the two APIs used, The Movie Database API and Youtube API.

 ## License
 MIT License